-Despite advances in technology and improved aircraft reliability, crew decision-making still remains the most important factor in aviation safety.
+Despite advances in technology and improved aircraft reliability, crew decision-making still remains the most crucial factor in aviation safety.
 For that reason, the quality of pilot training is a critical factor in accident prevention.
-Through improved technological advancements, simulation training has become closer to real life than ever before, hence simulator training can be exploited more efficiently in pilot training.
+Through improved technological advancements, simulation training has become closer to real life than ever before; hence simulator training can be exploited more efficiently in pilot training.

 According to Moorthy et al.,* simulator training is a training method that seeks to train learners through replicating real-life situations.
-The advantages of using simulation training are more than obvious.
+The advantages of using simulation training are more than evident.

 - Simulation allows trainees to purposely undertake high-risk activities and procedural tasks within a safe environment without dangerous implications.

 - Simulation can improve trainees’ skills and allow them to learn from errors.

 - Learners can gain a greater understanding of the consequences of their actions and the need to reduce errors.

 - Simulation offers trainee participation.
 Rather than sitting through a training lecture, trainees can practice what they have learned, and quickly learn from any mistakes without serious implications.

 - Learners address hands-on and thinking skills, including knowledge-in-action, procedures, decision-making and effective communication.